-- Who are we?
-Vision, mission and values
+- Vision, mission & values

-- Where are we?
-Environmental Scan and SWOT Analysis
+- · Environmental Scan and SWOT Analysis

-- Where are we going?
-Goals,

-Objectives, Strategic Priorities
+- · Goals, Objectives, Strategic Priorities

-- When will we get there?

-Time-framed
+- Time-framed measures

-This guide covers the basic components of the strategic planning process, with a special emphasis on activities and documentation mentioned in PHAB requirements and guidance.
+This guide covers the four phases of the strategic planning process in Modules II-IV, with a special emphasis on activities and documentation mentioned in PHAB requirements and guidance.
 After describing some basic information about how the strategic planning process and accreditation intersect, this guide offers detailed information on completing the strategic planning steps.
 These steps are explained in the following modules: